University of Maryland, Baltimore County: Transportation

 UMBC has several bus shuttle lines that are available to UMBC's students, faculty, and staff.
 All but the Wave 'n Ride are free by showing of one's campus identification card.
-The Wave ‘n Ride was historically available to anyone who needs intracampus transport around Hilltop Circle and UMBC Boulevard, but the service is pending decommission.
+The Wave ‘n Ride was historically available to anyone who needs intra-campus transport around Hilltop Circle and UMBC Boulevard, but the service is pending decommission.

 In August 2014, service has expanded to two new lines connect the campus to downtown Baltimore.
 These two lines (Downtown A-B Lines) also connect the campus to the Baltimore Metro Subway by way of Lexington Market Station.
 The Downtown B Line connects to the Metro as well as MARC Train at Camden Station, and the Baltimore Light Rail by way of Convention Center Station.

 The Maryland Transit Administration offers additional service to the UMBC community.
 Bus lines 35, 77, and 95 offer service to the campus.
 The MARC Train provides Penn Line rail service two miles from the campus at Halethorpe station, connecting the university to Baltimore and Washington.

 The UMBC campus is home to a number of trails for pedestrians and bicyclists as well.
 Some of these pathways include a walking bridge and path that connects the central campus to the Research Park to the south, as well as an unpaved path from UMBC Boulevard to Selford Road that is frequented by runners and joggers.
 Nearby, the Short Line Railroad Trail can be accessed through Hilltop Road and Spring Grove Hospital Center.
 The rail trail provides paved pathway access from downtown Catonsville and Paradise, crossing the Baltimore Beltway.
 Additionally, cyclists have on-road bike routes from the campus to Halethorpe station via downtown Arbutus.